WafiSolutions/AbpApps/README.md

 ---

-### 🔹 Step 3: Create a Plugin Module to Interact with Your Database
+### 🔹 Step 3: Build Plugins to Connect ABP Services with Semantic Kernel

 #### 1. Add dependencies to the plugin project: